South Carolina Solar Panels

 Learn MoreFrequently Asked Questions

 Yes, solar panels increase home value in South Carolina.
-Research shows that solar panels increase home value by 4.1% on average across the United States.
+Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.